Scene at the Signing of the Constitution of the United States: Research and work

 To achieve the greatest possible accuracy, Christy searched for portraits by the best artists of the late 18th and early 19th centuries, such as Charles Willson Peale and Gilbert Stuart.
 He located portraits of thirty-seven out of the thirty-nine delegates and the Secretary, William Jackson.
 Christy took some liberties in composing his scene: John Dickinson, whose signature was added by proxy, is included, and three men who were present but did not sign are not shown.
 He obscured the faces of the two signers (Thomas FitzSimons and Jacob Broom) of whom no portraits were found.
 He also researched authentic costumes, including a pair of George Washington's breeches borrowed from the Smithsonian Institution, and he depicted the furniture and artifacts used by the delegates.
 The books beside Franklin's chair were part of Thomas Jefferson's library; Christy borrowed them from the Rare Book Room of the Library of Congress and included them in the scene to acknowledge Jefferson's importance to the Constitution.
 He made the sketch for the painting in Independence Hall in September, at the same time of day as the signing, to show accurately the angle of sunlight in the room with its glass chandelier.
 The artist said that the flags he depicted are the Stars and Stripes, one from a Maryland dragoon regiment, and regimental colors from Massachusetts and New Hampshire.

-The huge 18 by 26 ft canvas was painted in the sail loft of the Washington Navy Yard, where Christy at times used enlisted men as models for the figures.
+The 18 by 26 ft canvas was painted in the sail loft of the Washington Navy Yard, where Christy at times used enlisted men as models for the figures.
 After five years of research and seven months of painting, the canvas was dedicated in May 1940 in the Rotunda of the Capitol, where it was on view for 16 months.
 The 20 by 30 ft frame, made in nine sections including the central eagle and crest, was hand carved and given a gold-leaf finish by Azeglio Pancani of New York.
 After much debate about where it could be hung, another painting was moved and the Christy in its frame was installed in the east grand stairway of the House, where it remains today.